notqmail/notqmail/FAQ.md

 6.4.
 How do I stop Sun's dtcm from hanging?

-Answer: There is a novice programming error in dtcm, known as ``failure to close the output side of the pipe in the child.''
+Answer: There is a novice programming error in dtcm, known as "failure to close the output side of the pipe in the child."
 Sun has, at the time of this writing, not yet provided a patch.
 Sorry.